tu-team/2/doc/articles/KESW 2014/artificial_high_level_and_low_level_emotions.md

 1. **G(Submission Intensity)** = 0.25 serotonin + 1.0 dopamine + 0.0 noradrenaline;
 1. **G(Remorse Intensity)** = 0.0 serotonin + 0.0 dopamine + 0.0 noradrenaline;

-This level are mapped to computational processes in same way affects do.
+This levels are mapped to computational processes in same way affects do.
-This approach could be used to model the emotional effects in realistic neural networks, to create realistic emotional behavior profiles of animals including humans.
+This approach could be used to model the emotional effects in realistic spiking neural networks, to create realistic emotional behavior profiles of animals including humans.
 We demonstrated the framework that is capable of making the computing system feel the emotions via influence of virtual neurotransmitters on computational processes of the system where this framework is installed.

-Testing of this kind of system is separate complex task, starting from adoption of current realistic neural networks to neuromodulation via: dopamine, noradrenaline, serotonin, modeling different structures of a brain that takes part in emotional processing: hypothalamus, amygdala, frontal cortex, cingulate cortex.
+Testing of this kind of system is complex task, starting from adoption of current realistic neural networks to neuromodulation via: dopamine, noradrenaline, serotonin, modeling different structures of a brain that takes part in emotional processing: hypothalamus, amygdala, frontal cortex, cingulate cortex.
 We suppose results of our work should be useful in following domains:

 1. Realistic modeling human behavior